Saivivek10/from-Gankidi/README.md

 | Blank Space         | A catchy pop anthem with clever lyrics.                  | Taylor Swift           |
 | Sunflower - Spider-Man | An upbeat and feel-good track from the Spider-Man: Into the Spider-Verse soundtrack. | Post Malone, Swae Lee  |
 | Wildest Dreams      | A dreamy and romantic song with beautiful melodies.      | Taylor Swift           |
 ---

+---
+# Favorite Quotes

+> "What we know is a drop, what we don't know is an ocean."
+> - *Sir Isaac Newton*

+> "The future belongs to those who believe in the beauty of their dreams."
+> - *Eleanor Roosevelt*

+---